hpcc-systems/DataMgmt/README.md

 so, simply make it available within your IDE and just ignore the Bundle.ecl file.
-With the Windows IDE, the DataMgmt directory must not be a top-level item in your repository list; it needs to be installed one level below the top level, such as within your "MyFiles" folder.
+With the Windows IDE, the DataMgmt directory must not be a top-level item in your repository list; it needs to be installed one level below the top level, such as within your "My Files" folder.

 ## Table of Contents